Vektor R4: Features

 The R4 is hammer-fired and uses a trigger mechanism with a 3-position fire selector and safety switch.

 The stamped sheet steel selector bar is present on both sides of the receiver and its positions are marked with letters: "S"— indicating the weapon is safe, "R"—single-fire mode ("R" is an abbreviation for "repetition"), and "A"—fully automatic fire.

 The "safe" setting disables the trigger and secures the weapon from being charged.

-The R4 is fed from a synthetic box magazine with a 35-round cartridge capacity (designed to use the 5.56×45mm NATO cartridge with the M193 projectile) loaded in a staggered configuration.
-During the 1980s South African troops were issued with one 50-round magazine as well.
-The flash suppressor is slotted and doubles as an adapter for launching rifle grenades.
-Bolted to a bracket in the gas block, under the barrel, is a lightweight folding bipod (folds into the handguard), which includes a wire cutter in the hinge.
+The R4 is fed from a steel or synthetic box magazine with a 35-round cartridge capacity (designed to use the 5.56×45mm NATO cartridge with the M193 projectile).

+Steel magazines were initially manufactured for the weapon, but this was replaced by a nylon and fiberglass copy to reduce weight.
+A 50-round steel magazine was produced during the 1980s.

 The R4 has a side-folding tubular stock, which folds to the right side of the receiver.
-The rifle's handguard, pistol grip, magazine, stock arms and shoulder pad are all made from a synthetic material, making it lighter in weight than the equivalent original Galil model which uses heavier metal and wood in these components.
+The rifle's handguard, pistol grip, magazine, stock arms and shoulder pad are all made from a synthetic material, making it lighter in weight than the equivalent original Galil, which uses heavier metal and wood in these components.

 For regular field maintenance and cleaning, the firearm is disassembled into the following components: the receiver and barrel group, bolt carrier, bolt, return mechanism, gas tube, receiver dust cover and magazine.

 Sights

 The rifle has conventional iron sights that consist of a front post and a flip-up rear sight with 300 and 500 m apertures.

 The front sight is adjustable for windage and elevation and is installed in a durable circular shroud.

 The rear sight is welded at the end of the receiver's dust cover.
 For nighttime use, the R4 is equipped with self-luminous tritium light dots (exposed after placing the rear sight in an intermediate position) installed in a pivoting bar to the front sight base, which folds up in front of the standard post and aligns with two dots in the rear sight notch.

-Accessories

-The R4 is issued with spare magazines, a cleaning kit and sling.